 Let’s dive deeper into understanding Instagram Analytics and how they can help your social media marketing efforts.

-What are Instagram Business Profiles?
+What are Instagram Business Accounts?
 And do you need one to get analytics for your company?

 The type of Business account will appear below your username.
 This category is chosen based on your Facebook page—a Facebook page is necessary to set up an Instagram Business Profile.